 Salvation Army Community Garden

-To honor and celebrate Arbor Day in Georgia, the Athens Land Trust joined Adrienne Bumpers of the Salvation Army and her husband, Philip.
-Planting two plum trees and one fig on the site of the new Salvation Army Community Garden.
+To honor and celebrate Arbor Day in Georgia (February 22nd), we joined Adrienne Bumpers of the Salvation Army and her husband, Philip, planting two plum trees and one fig on the site of the new Salvation Army Community Garden.

 The CARE Garden of AIDS Athens

 We have had the pleasure this spring/summer of helping AIDS Athens launch their new community garden, known as The Care Garden.
 The first of several garden container installation sessions took place in mid-April with Patrick Reilly, other AIDS Athens staff and volunteers, and an Athens Land Trust intern.
 The group assembled four garden containers, the sides of which had been previously constructed off-site by Patrick and a similar troupe of assistants, under the guidance of garden container wizard, Chris McDowell.

 Since then, The Care Garden has grown in more ways than one.
 Additional containers have been installed and crops such as tomatoes, peppers, eggplants, squashes, and watermelons have flourished.
 Garden benches and several vertical planters have been constructed out of pallets.
 During weekly gatherings in the Garden, the vegetables and herbs are tended and, on occasion, a class is held when schedules and weather allow.

 None are yet daunted by the local groundhog that defoliated the sweet potato vines, for the community is dedicated to its Garden and the many fruits that can be reaped from it on many levels.